 <ESA_QUESTION_ESG_8>

+As state in our response to Question 2, we believe that a distinction could be made between pre-contractual disclosures and periodic disclosures as they are of a different nature and serve a different purpose.
+It is perfectly understandable that an FMP may want in pre-contractual disclosures to choose one particular KPI, either because of the investment strategy followed or because the type of KPI that may resonate with the target set of clients.
+Furthermore, a KPI in pre-contractual disclosures by the FMP is target commitment to align in the future the investment portfolio with the EU Taxonomy.

-asWe suggest amending RTS Article 67a 2(b) and Article 61a 2(b) to include three graphical representations in the form of pie charts of the taxonomy alignment for each turnover, capital expenditure and operational expenditure taxonomy aligenment.
+Periodic reporting disclosures are different in that they are ex-post and report back to clients on how the investment portfolio performed in the previous period.
+We do not see why an FMP is not required to report on more than one KPI in the periodic reporting.
+We suggest amending RTS Article 67a 2(b) and Article 61a 2(b) to include three graphical representations in the form of pie charts of the taxonomy alignment for each turnover, capital expenditure and operational expenditure taxonomy aligenment.
 Article 16b (3) should also be amended to allow the choice of one KPI for pre-contractual disclosures and mandate to use the three KPIs in period reports.

 <ESA_QUESTION_ESG_8>